 Our Digital Learning Strategy (shortlisted for the Tes Independent School Awards for Best Use of Technology) is firmly grounded on solid research and pedagogy.
 Technology at Embley is not a substitute but an enabler and accomplice to successful learning.
 It sits firmly within the context of our three guiding principles of academic ambition, belief and compassion.

-All pupils from Year 1 and above are provided with an Embley iPad for the duration of their studies.
+All pupils from Reception to Year 13 are provided with an Embley iPad for the duration of their studies.

 Our strategy is based around the use of three main tools and supported by the use of subject specific apps.